-This project will utilise a mixed methods approach, combining a strategic review of existing survey data with ethnographic observation and interviews to make a timely and original contribution to understanding the benefits of ‘serious leisure’ in retirement for the individual and for the wider communities of which they are part.
+This project utilised a mixed methods approach, combining a strategic review of existing survey data with ethnographic observation and interviews to make a timely and original contribution to understanding the benefits of ‘serious leisure’ in retirement for the individual and for the wider communities of which they are part.

-In order to address the stipulated research questions, an approach will be employed which blends a strategic review of existing survey data with ethnographic observation and interviews.
-The setting for the research will be in mid-Wales.
+In order to address the stipulated research questions, the approach employed blended a strategic review of existing survey data with ethnographic observation and interviews.
+The setting for the research was in mid-Wales.

-A systematic review of the survey data will last for 3 months, and aims to provide a strong indication of the broader significance of serious leisure in older age in respect to a wide range of activities and geographical areas.
-Subsequent to the production of this literature review a series of 4 in-depth case studies will be undertaken: one of which will focus on a rural place-based community (Newtown, Powys t.b.c); one of which will focus on the activities of a community of practise (to be confirmed in conjunction with SportWales); and two institutional sites managed by charitable organizations and where volunteers contribute a range of functions (Llanerchaeron Mansion, National Trust, Ceredigion, and the National Botanic Garden of Wales, Carmarthenshire).
-These case studies have been selected on the basis that they represent a range of spaces (territorial and functional) in which serious leisure is variously engaged with by the over 60s.
+A systematic review of the survey data took place over 3 months, and aimed to provide a strong indication of the broader significance of serious leisure in older age in respect to a wide range of activities and geographical areas.
+Subsequent to the production of this literature review a series of 4 in-depth case studies were undertaken: one of which focused on a rural place-based community (Newtown, Powys t.b.c); one of which focused on the activities of a community of practise ( in conjunction with SportWales); and two institutional sites managed by charitable organizations and where volunteers contribute a range of functions (Llanerchaeron Mansion, National Trust, Ceredigion, and the National Botanic Garden of Wales, Carmarthenshire).
+These case studies were been selected on the basis that they represent a range of spaces (territorial and functional) in which serious leisure is variously engaged with by the over 60s.

-Each of the 4 case studies will last for the duration of 5 months, with each researcher taking primary responsibility for the data collection undertaken in 2 sites.
-This will involve a mixture of participant observation and interviewing, which will provide for a thorough exploration of the informants’ involvement in serious leisure, the purpose of their engagements and value attached to their activities.
-A detailed fieldwork diary will be maintained, which will incorporate accounts of conversations, surroundings and events, and each researcher will work with participants in creating an audio-visual account of the work being undertaken.
-In this way the seasonal activities undertaken within each site will be documented and allied to the varied contributions of volunteers.
+Each of the 4 case studies lasted for the duration of 5 months, with each researcher taking primary responsibility for the data collection undertaken in 2 sites.
+This involved a mixture of participant observation and interviewing, which provided a thorough exploration of the informants’ involvement in serious leisure, the purpose of their engagements and value attached to their activities.
+A detailed fieldwork diary was maintained, which incorporated accounts of conversations, surroundings and events, and each researcher worked with participants in creating an audio-visual account of the work being undertaken.
+In this way the seasonal activities undertaken within each site were be documented and allied to the varied contributions of volunteers.

 - What value do the non-working/ retired over 60s (as an heterogeneous) group attach to, and extract from, serious leisure pursuits as individuals and members of communities of interest?